chrisjsewell/aiida-install/README.md

 This is important, the ensure the environment remains correct, it is recommended for any Python based projects.

 Using Python `venv` is the simplest way to achieve this, as we do here.
-You could aso use [Conda](https://docs.conda.io), which additionaly allows for installing non-python packages like postgres, rabbotmq and even [quantumespresso](https://anaconda.org/conda-forge/qe)!
+You could aso use [Conda](https://docs.conda.io), which additionaly allows for installing non-python packages like postgres, rabbitmq and even [quantumespresso](https://anaconda.org/conda-forge/qe)!

 ```
 python -m venv .venvs/aiida